adarshkumarsingh83/jmri-cmri/DOCUMENTS/JMRI-MOSQUITTO-MQTT/MOSQUITTO_README.md

 subprocess.call('killall mosquitto',shell=True)
 ```
 * esc //to stop inserting text to file
-* w+q  // to save and exit the file
+* :w+q  // to save and exit the file
 * to run the scripty
 	* python stop-mos.py